In Brief

 The voice that has been speaking to you for hours is a part.
 It is not the whole of you.
 The therapists call this kind of part a Manager or a Firefighter, depending on how it behaves — but its job, in every case, is to protect you from a devastation it is convinced is coming.
 The voice saying you are not saved is not a coroner delivering a verdict.
 It is a frightened sentry trying to save you from presumption, from false comfort, from waking up too late to the wrong answer.
 It is wrong — but it is trying to protect something.
 What it is trying to protect is the part of you that the Spirit has already made new.

 Here is where the model touches the gospel and ignites.
 Schwartz's Self — the calm, clear, courageous core — is, in the regenerate Christian, the place where the Holy Spirit indwells.
 The part of you that is terrified is not the part of you that is saved.
 The part of you that is saved is the very thing the terrified part is afraid of losing.
-That is why you are afraid at all.
-There is something worth losing inside you.
-And the something is a new nature you did not install, sealed with an impression you did not press, inhabited by a Spirit you did not hire.
+What it is afraid of losing is real — but your fear is not what makes it real, and your grip is not what keeps it.
+It is a new nature you did not install, sealed with an impression you did not press, inhabited by a Spirit you did not hire.
 The sentry is sounding the alarm because the Guest in the next room is precious.

 Listen to the sentry.
 Thank him for his service.
 And then tell him the truth, in a voice that is not his: the Guest is not leaving.
 The Guest cannot be dislodged by a sentry's panic.
 And the Guest, even now, is the one who is loving you through this night.